November 21, 2024 8:38 pm

 In 1998, 56% of the county’s General Fund budget was spent on public safety agencies.
 In 2024, just over 75% of its general fund budget is now being allocated to those same agencies.
 This not only demonstrates the county’s commitment to public safety, Somers added, but also the structural challenge of the county government as a whole.
 The Parks Division, he used as an example, would be able to improve access, maintain more parks, and hire more rangers if it had more resources.

-Somers said the county has been as frivolous as it can with spending, saving $80 million from building a more modest courthouse to marshaling the federal American Rescue Plan Act (ARPA) funds to maximize interest.
+Somers said the county has been as frugal as it can with spending, saving $80 million from building a more modest courthouse to marshaling the federal American Rescue Plan Act (ARPA) funds to maximize interest.

 However, the challenge therein lies with the county’s continuous growth—a rate of 15% every ten years the county projects.
 The county’s population has grown to nearly 900,000 with a projection of more than 1 million people by 2040.